Dollmaking tips, how to make doll hair.

 10. Embroidered hair

-As a last style I want to suggest to you the embroidered variety.
-It is not as common in my opinion, maybe because it takes considerate amounts of time and effort to create this hair style, but it is such an endearing one that more people ought to use it.
+As the last style, I want to suggest to you the embroidered variety.
+It is not as common in my opinion, maybe because it takes considerate amounts of time and effort to create this hairstyle, but it is such an endearing one that more people ought to use it.